googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 ### Answering an issue

 Maintaining the repository means answering issues opened by users.
 Most of them are submissions to review or font bugs.
-Anything related to te API that seems important should be transferred to the on-call team through the dedicated group chat.
+Anything related to the API that seems important should be transferred to the on-call team through the dedicated group chat.

 This is how we proceed once a new font is proposed through the issue tracker:

 #### If the submission is not worth reviewing

-- Sometimes commercial fonts are submitted, or some user are spaming the repo: in this case we simply close the issue "as not planned" with a small cordial comment explaining why we consider this as spam.
+- Sometimes commercial fonts are submitted, or some user are spamming the repo: in this case we simply close the issue "as not planned" with a small cordial comment explaining why we consider this as spam.

-- Sometimes the font is clearly not professional and needs several month of practice and work by the designer: in that case we close the issue "as not planned" with a small paragraph with suggestion on how to improve the quality of the font —in addition of links to tutorial or some relevant chapters sof the GF guide.
+- Sometimes the font is clearly not professional and needs several month of practice and work by the designer: in that case we close the issue "as not planned" with a small paragraph with suggestion on how to improve the quality of the font —in addition of links to tutorial or some relevant chapters of the GF guide.

 <br>
 <figure>